antmicro/ros2-vision-node-base/examples/yolact/README.md

     * `onnxruntime` - ONNXRuntime backend
 * `model_path` - path to the model file.
 Make sure to have IO specification placed alongside the model file with the same name and `.json` extension.
-* `scenario` - scenario to run the demo in, one of:
+* `scenario` - scenario for running the demo, one of:
     * `real_world_last` - tries to process last received frame within timeout
     * `real_world_first` - tries to process first received frame
     * `synthetic` - ignores timeout and processes frames as fast as possible
-* `measurements` - path to the file where inference measurements will be stored
+* `measurements` - path to file where inference measurements will be stored
-* `report_path` - path to the file where the rendered report will be stored
+* `report_path` - path to file where the rendered report will be stored
 * `log_level` - log level for running the demo

-Later, produced reports can be found under `/data/build/reports` directory.
+The produced reports can later be found in the `/data/build/reports` directory.

 This demo supports TFLite, TVM and ONNX backends.
 For more information on how to export model for these backends, see [Kenning documentation](https://antmicro.github.io/kenning/json-scenarios.html).